tinawang-jy/DSCI550_TikaSimilarity_PixstoryDataAnalysis/README.md

 Picking up the top 20 most popular box office movies data in the U.S. between 2020 and 2022 of each year.
 These data are made from image files.
 Match the data if "movie title" is included in Pixstory data's "Title" or "Narrative".
 3 new features are : rank, year, release

 # Assignment1 : Tika Similarity Test and Clustering
->1.
-Data Aggregation : convert dataframe to tsv file
+1. Data Aggregation : convert dataframe to tsv file
 ```
 $ pix_df.to_csv('Team6_DSCI550_HW_BIGDATA_0312.tsv', sep='\t', index=False)
 ```
 >Explanation :
 >Once all of our external data had been added to our table, we had to combine all of our work.
 This was done with commands being run to combine our csv files into a single .tsv.

->2.
-Tika Similarity Test
+2. Tika Similarity Test

 >a.
-Convert the TSV dataset into JSON
+Convert the TSV dataset into JSON using Tika Similarity’s tsv2json tool

 ```
 $ filename = 'Team6_DSCI550_HW_BIGDATA_0312.tsv'